contentful/actions-app-deploy/README.md

 # Contentful App Deploy

-This GitHub Action enables you to automatically upload frontend apps to Contentful App Hosting.
+This GitHub Action deploys your frontend apps to Contentful App Hosting.

 ## What is Contentful